-EXPLORE - the answer to these questions to better understand what the passage means.
+day EXPLORE - the answer to these questions to better understand what the passage means.

-Consult the explanation of the message and the notes to follow if you need help.
+Consult the explanation of the message and the notes to follow if you need help. the relationship of sin and death

 1. Describe the relationship of sin and death.
 2. Explain the contrast in verse 13.

-3. What does verse 14 verify?
-Explain.
+3. What does the fact that "death reigned from the time of Adam to the time of Moses" (v.
+14) prove?
 4. In verse 15, Paul contrasts the outcome of what Christ did ("the gift") to the outcome of what Adam did ("the trespass").
 Explain what the words "how much more" and "overflow" indicate about the outcome of what Christ did.
 5. Explain the contrast in verse 16.
 6. In verse 17, Paul argues that the act of one man, Jesus Christ, brings consequences even more glorious (cf., "how much more") than those of the one man (Adam) were deleterious.
 How so?
 7. If according to verse 18 Adam's act brought condemnation to all, without exception, must we not conclude that Christ's act brought justification and life for all, without exception?
 If not, why not?

-8. To whom does "the many" refer in verse 19?
+8. To whom does "the many" refer in verse 19a and 19b?
 9. Explain the contrast in verse 20.
 10. Discussion: "Sin" and "grace" are personified as rulers.
 Talk about their subjects, domains, and rule.

+day 3

-day B EXAMINE - an explanation of its message to clarify your understanding of the passage.
+EXAMINE - an explanation of the message to better understand the meaning of the passage.

 At the outset of this study, we must acknowledge the elephant in the room.
 Romans 5:12-21 isn't easy reading.
 One commentator freely recognizes this fact in his brief overview of these verses.
 He writes: "This difficult portion of the Epistle, packed with close reasoning and theological terminology, stands at the very heart of the development of Paul's thought.
 He has presented all men as sinners and Christ as the one who has died to redeem them.
 Now he delves into the question How does it come about that all men-with no exception but Jesus Christ-are in fact sinners?
 In answer, he goes all the way back to the first man Adam to affirm that what he did has affected the whole of mankind, involving everyone in sin and death.
-But over this record of disaster and loss he puts the countermeasures taken on behalf of the race by another man, Jesus Christ, of which all are potential beneficiaries" (Everett F. Harrison, "Romans," in The Expositor's Bible Commentary, 10:61).
+But over this record of disaster and loss he puts the countermeasures taken on behalf of the race by another man, Jesus Christ, of which all are potential beneficiaries" (Harrison, 10:61).
 Clarifying the connection of these verses to Paul's previous paragraphs, another adds: "The passage shows why those who have been justified and reconciled [vv.
-1-11] can be so certain that they will be saved from wrath and share in 'the glory of God': it is because Christ's act of obedience ensures eternal life for all those who are 'in Christ'" (Douglas J. Moo, The Epistle to the Romans, NICNT, 316).
+1-11] can be so certain that they will be saved from wrath and share in 'the glory of God': it is because Christ's act of obedience ensures eternal life for all those who are 'in Christ'" (Moo, 316).